wiemerm/DeploymentGuide/deployment_visual_guide.md

 **Tier 1**, little to no smoothing or filling of print lines has been completed:

 ![3D Print Tier 1 Example](./Photos/3d%20Print/tier1_3d_print.png)
+`This needs a new photo, based on the conversation about raw 3D prints should replace with an image of an unsanded print that's been painted`

 **Tier 2**, print lines have had post processing and filling, but are still visible in small places such as corners or recessed areas: